 This period marked a turning point for the magic industry, as magicians began to focus on creating illusions that were more visual and spectacular, rather than relying on sleight of hand and trickery.

-Many more notable magicians followed this rise of television magic during the decades that followed, including Mark Wilson, Doug Henning, Ali Bongo, Penn & Teller, Paul Daniels, David Copperfield, and many more.
+Many more notable magic performers followed this rise of television magic during the decades that followed, including Mark Wilson, Doug Henning, Ali Bongo, Penn & Teller, Paul Daniels, David Copperfield, and many more.

 These all became household names, as they brought their illusions to the small screen and captivated audiences with their magic performances, and contribute to the rich history of magic.